Angur0/Wendell-s-Autohotkeysetup/README.md

 ### How to Use CodeChecker

+You can use the CodeChecker in two ways:

+#### Option 1: As Part of the Main Script

 1. **Enable Debug Mode:**
+   - Run `Main.ahk` as normal
    - Press **F11** on your second keyboard to enable the Key Debug Mode.
    - A tooltip will appear confirming "Key Debug Mode: ON".